kdrypr/nessus-xml-parser/README.md

 Features:

--Multiple XML files can upload, can parse
+- Multiple XML files can upload and parse

 - You can write the notes on the right side and you can sort them if you have an extra verification script.

 - On top right you can generate output in 3 different formats so that you can verify it with tools like Nmap, and send these outputs to SSH via a device you want.

-- You can print the output of the reports as text.
+- Local reports in the format you want to print the text file.

-- "TSE infiltration test report" format you can create reports.
+- You can create report like Turkish Standardization Institute report format.

 - You can also get reports of the Vulnerability Name and Relevant Places.